woodfin8/machine-learning-challenge/README.md

 Descriptions of features: https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html#pdisposition

-The classes were turned to numerical values via 'LabelEncoder'.
-Feature data was scaled with 'MinMaxScaler' before running Random Forest and KNN models.
-'GirdSearchCV' was then used to tune hyper-parameters of both models.
+The classes were turned to numerical values via `LabelEncoder`.
+Feature data was scaled with `MinMaxScaler` before running Random Forest and KNN models. `GirdSearchCV` was then used to tune hyper-parameters of both models.

-Hyper-parameters selected befre and after-tuning with 'GridSearchCV' Un-tuned Forest: n_estimators = 100
+Hyper-parameters selected befre and after-tuning with `GridSearchCV` Un-tuned Forest: n_estimators = 100
 Tuned Forest: n_estimators = 200, max_depth = 50
 Un-tuned KNN: n_neighbors = 5